augusto-altman/Playground/apache-mina-sftp-virtual-file-system/readme.md

 The credentials for logging into the SFTP server are hardcoded in the **Authenticator** class.
 Just FYI they are *username = tito* and *password = 7170*.

-For testing I recommend using [FileZilla](https://filezilla-project.org/) as a SFTP client.
-When using it remember to refresh (f5) the remote directory in order to get the newest data and to discard the local cache.
+For testing I recommend using [FileZilla](https://filezilla-project.org/) as an SFTP client.
+When using it remember to refresh (F5) the remote directory in order to get the newest data and to discard the local cache.